internet-coffee/PicSearch/README.md

 ## About this project

-PicSearch is a super lightweight utility that hooks into Android Share Sheet.
+PicSearch is a super lightweight utility.
 Let you quickly find the source of an image using Google Lens.

 *   **Works from anywhere:** Use it from your photo gallery, web browser, or any app that can share images or links.
 *   **Share an image:** Share a picture file directly from your phone.